Landscape-induced spatial oscillations in population dynamics: Introduction

+Although the intraspecific competitive interaction is established by other species or substances that act as mediators, when their timescales are much shorter than the population ones, a single equation for the distribution of individuals can be derived~\cite{ricardo2014}.
+This effective equation contains a nonlocal term describing the influence of individuals at a distance.
+Due to the often complex web of processes regulating the mediator dynamics, a useful phenomenological approach is to incorporate their effects with an interaction kernel (also called influence function) $\gamma(x)$, describing how the effective interaction between individuals decreases with their distance $x$.
+Furthermore it allows to address rather generally the impact of distance-dependent competition regardless of the mechanisms behind it.
+Then, Eq.~(\ref{eq:fkpp}) is extended as~\cite{Sasaki1997,Fuentes,pre2004}

 where $[\gamma \star \rho](x,t) \equiv \int_{-\infty}^{\infty}\gamma(x-x')\rho(x',dt) dx'$, and $\int_{-\infty}^{\infty}\gamma(x)dx=1$.
-Differently from the original FKPP Eq.~(\ref{eq:fkpp}), the nonlocal FKPP equation, given by Eq.~(\ref{nonlocalfkpp}), can exhibit self-organized structures depending primarily on the particular properties of the kernel and secondarily on the values of the diffusion and reproduction rates~\cite{Fuentes,pre2004,physicaD,pigolotti}.
+The particular shape and characteristic scales of $\gamma$ effectively embody the details of the interaction mechanisms.
+At a difference from the original FKPP, the nonlocal FKPP equation, given by Eq.~(\ref{nonlocalfkpp}), can exhibit self-organized structures (as depicted in Fig.~\ref{fig:profiles}a) depending primarily on the particular properties of the kernel and, secondarily, on the values of the diffusion and reproduction rates~\cite{Fuentes,pre2004,physicaD,pigolotti}.
+This is a minimal continuous-field description of population of individuals that compete nonlocally, containing the essential ingredients used to model diverse species dynamics~\cite{pre2004}.

 Moreover, Eq.~(\ref{nonlocalfkpp}) assumes a homogeneous environment, which is implicit in the constant coefficients.
 But, actually, in biological systems, environmental factors suffer spatial variations~\cite{berti,perry2005,landscapeBook}.
-In this paper, we exploit that they can stress the system and resonate with the internal scales, generating spatial oscillations in the distribution of the population~\cite{ridolfiBook,Sasaki1997,silva2014}.
+In this paper, we exploit that they can stress the system and resonate with the internal scales~\cite{Taylor2020,krause2020,gaffney2019,garcia2012noise,Sasaki1997}, generating spatial oscillations in the distribution of the population that can serve to unveil hidden information.
 In order to do that, we consider the following extension of Eq.~(\ref{nonlocalfkpp}),

-where the spatially-dependent reproduction rate $\Psi(x)$ reflects the overall habitat quality at a given location $x$~\cite{landscapeBook}.
+where the spatially-dependent reproduction rate, $\Psi(x)$, reflects the overall habitat quality at a given location $x$~\cite{landscapeBook}.

+Particular forms of $\Psi$, accounting for diverse complex spatiotemporal features of natural environments, have been considered in previous studies~\cite{colombo2015,silva2014,Sasaki1997,page2003}.
+They have shown how this spatial dependence can modify the stability domains or even generate new states that were absent otherwise.
+For the particular case in which environmental disturbances are random, these results can be framed in the context of \emph{noise-induced transitions}\cite{horsthemke1984noise,garcia2012noise,ridolfiBook}.